tjosephcarroll/JavaSamples/readme.txt

-Test a JDBC connection outside of Cache.
-To use this utility, please extract the files, and from the command line.
+Test a Java connection outside of Cache.

 To Compile: